Kai Shun Classic

 Frequently Asked Questions

-What are the different types of Japanese knife blades?
+What are some different types of Japanese knife blades?

 Santoku is Japanese for ‘three advantages’ or the three cutting tasks which the knife performs well: slicing, dicing and mincing.
 It is the traditional Japanese shape for a universal knife, akin to the European Chef’s knife.

 Nakiri is Japanese for ‘vegetable chopper’.
 This blade shape is mostly used for cutting all kinds of vegetables.
-In spite of its cleaver shape, this knife is not suitable for dissecting bones.
+In spite of its cleaver shape, this knife is not suitable for meat, as impact with bones or hard seeds could risk chipping the blade.

 Yanagiba is Japanese for ’willow blade’.
 Traditionally used in Japan as a slicing knife, it’s particularly suitable for wafer-thin cuts typical in the preparation of sushi and sashimi.